Todd6872/CS503/0-Warmup/questions.md

 1. Which platform will you use for assignments in this course?
 Options are Drexel Tux, WSL on Windows, OrbStack on MacOS, or other (if other, please specify)?

-> I'll be using Tux.
+> I'll be using Tux for the assignments.

 2. Have you set up your chosen platform and validated that software is working?